SchneiderElectricBuildings/EBO-Servers/readme.md

 --ca-folder=/home/user/ca-certificates
 ```
 Or you could build your own image on top of our image with the certificates added to: /usr/local/share/ca-certificates.
+The CA certificates must have a .crt extension.
 .